Rigorous-Software-Engineering/nomos/README.md

 # NOMOS

 This repository contains our implementation of the NOMOS specification language and its application to testing and re-training of ML models.
-This language and our testing framework are introduced in our paper "Specifying and Testing _k_-Safety Properties for Machine-Learning Models".
+This language and our testing framework are introduced in our IJCAI 2023 paper titled as "[Specifying and Testing _k_-Safety Properties for Machine-Learning Models](https://arxiv.org/abs/2206.06054)".

 ## Spcification Language